OSGeo/gdal/gdal/doc/source/drivers/vector/vrt.rst

      is the FID value of the source features.

   Logic for GDAL < 2.4: The layer will report the FID column name only if it is also reported as a regular field.
-Starting with GDAL 2.0, a "name" attribute can be specified on the FID element so that the FID column name is always reported.
+  A "name" attribute can be specified on the FID element so that the FID column name is always reported.

 - **Style** (optional): Name of the attribute column from which the style